Mr-Thack/grapejuice/documentation/src/docs/Installing-from-source/Ubuntu-18.04-and-similar.md

+title: Install Grapejuice on Ubuntu 18.04 and similar distributions
+---
 ## Preamble

 ❓ If you didn't click on the guide for Ubuntu 18.04, but ended up on this page regardless, please do not panic!
 Ubuntu